farlowdw/software-development-handbook/docs/templates/mental-models.md

 #### Variable-width

 The idea behind the sliding window technique is to efficiently find the "best" window that fits some constraint.
-Usually, the problem description will define what makes a window "better" (shorter length, larger sum, etc.) and the constraint.
+Usually, the problem description will define what makes a window "better" (e.g., shorter length, larger sum, etc.) and the constraint.
 Imagine that a problem wanted *the length of the longest subarray with a sum less than or equal to `k`* for an array with positive numbers.
 In this case, the constraint is `sum(window) <= k`, and the longer the window, the better it is.
-The general algorithm behind sliding window is:
+The general algorithm behind sliding window is as follows:

 1. **Define window boundaries:** Define pointers `left` and `right` that bound the left- and right-hand sides of the current window, respectively, where both pointers usually start at `0`.
 2. **Add elements to window by moving right pointer:** Iterate over the source array with the `right` bound to "add" elements to the window.